Brays Bayou Greenway

-We are adding new trail segments to fill in the gaps near Hermann Park on the north side of Brays Bayou Greenway.
-In addition, a portion of trail beneath the Almeda bridge is being replaced.
-Construction begins November 2016 and will last until fall 2017.
+• In September 2018, Houston Parks Board added new trail segments to fill in the gaps near Hermann Park on the north side of Brays Bayou Greenway.
+In addition, a portion of trail beneath the Almeda bridge has been replaced.

-Construction has begun on a new pedestrian/bike bridge across Brays Bayou as an extension of the Brays Bayou Greenway hike-and-bike trails.
+In March 2017, construction began on a new pedestrian/bike bridge across Brays Bayou as an extension of the Brays Bayou Greenway hike-and-bike trails.
 The new bridge will connect the University of Houston across Brays Bayou to MacGregor Park.
 The pedestrian bridge will run parallel to Martin Luther King Jr. Blvd. and the METRO Rail Purple Line.
-Construction of the pedestrian/bike is expected to be complete spring 2017.
+Construction of the pedestrian/bike is expected to be complete early 2019.
 Click here to read the full construction announcement.

 Braeburn Glen to Eldridge Pkwy.

-Design is underway on this ambitious length of greenway, which spans over eight miles of bayou and connects to more than four additional miles of county-built trails along Brays Bayou west of Eldridge Pkwy.
+Design is almost complete on this ambitious length of greenway, which spans over eight miles of bayou and connects to more than four additional miles of county-built trails along Brays Bayou west of Eldridge Pkwy.
 This project will bring linear parks to a densely populated and under-parked part of town.

 Closures and Detours